A Tutorial on 5G Positioning: Introduction

-Later in the years, several studies addressed the topic of \ac{5G} positioning, focusing on the evolution of cellular networks, key enablers, algorithms, reviews and applications~\cite{liyanage_5g_2018,wen_survey_2019,fischer,mogyorosi_positioning_2022,6GFlagship:J21,jia_link-level_2023,WymGraDest2017,Blefari21, Aboutanios_j17, El-Sheimy_j21, surveymmWave, Riva_2014, Brink_c22, Brink_c23, Witrisal_assistedliving, dwivedi_positioning_2021, morselli_soft_2023}.
-Regarding the network evolution overview, the work in~\cite{liyanage_5g_2018} provides a concise and thorough analysis of how cellular systems have changed from the \ac{1G} to the \ac{4G} of cellular networks.
-Along with a brief history of wireless communications, it also provides a basic introduction to the architecture and security protocols employed in each generation of mobile cellular networks.
+More recent studies addressed the topic of \ac{5G} positioning, focusing on cellular positioning architectures, algorithms and envisioned applications~\cite{liyanage_5g_2018,8000805,wen_survey_2019,fischer,mogyorosi_positioning_2022,jia_link-level_2023,Blefari21,WymGraDest2017,7583720,10485369,Ciaramitaro2023,Tagliaferri2021,MedComNet2024,Seco2024,Deng2019,Aboutanios_j17, El-Sheimy_j21, surveymmWave, Riva_2014, Brink_c22, Brink_c23, Witrisal_assistedliving, dwivedi_positioning_2021, morselli_soft_2023}.
+The work in~\cite{liyanage_5g_2018} provides a concise and thorough analysis of how cellular systems have changed from the \ac{1G} to the \ac{4G}, also offering a basic introduction to the architecture and security protocols employed in each generation.
+A more detailed review of the architecture evolution and the positioning technologies is in~\cite{8000805}.
 Key enablers are discussed in~\cite{wen_survey_2019}, where the authors give an overview of \ac{5G} massive \ac{MIMO} localization, with a main focus on \ac{mmWave} frequencies.
-They discuss channel modeling and algorithms for localization, also outlining research directions for the \ac{5G} positioning ecosystem, which is instead covered by this work.
+They discuss channel modeling and localization algorithms, outlining possible research directions.
+A comprehensive explanation of the \ac{5G} positioning signals and methodologies, with some insights into the architectures, is provided in~\cite{fischer}.
+Non-standardized, e.g., \ac{ML}-based algorithms, are discussed in~\cite{mogyorosi_positioning_2022} and compared (from a theoretical perspective) with conventional (i.e., non \ac{ML}-based) algorithms.
+Given the lack of a unified platform to support the research on \ac{5G} localization algorithms, authors in~\cite{jia_link-level_2023} introduce a link-level simulator for \ac{CSI}-based localization in \ac{5G} networks, which can realistically depict physical behaviors of the system.